 When I think Astro, I think fancy wireless gaming headsets that cost hundreds of dollars.
 That's why I was so eager to test out the $60 Astro A10, the company's first foray into the entry-level headset arena, which is dominated by the likes of Turtle Beach and HyperX.

-As it turns out, Astro can compete with the little guys just as well as it does with the big boys.
+As it turns out, Astro can compete with the little guys just as well as it does with the big boys; in fact it's one of the best Xbox Series X headsets around.
 The A10 performs impressively well for its price, offering a slick design, solid audio and a reliable microphone.
 However, it can get a bit snug, and faces some serious competition from cozier headsets that are even more affordable.

 Astro A10 price and availability